PennLINC/network_replication/index.md

 Global brain connectivity (GBC) was calculated for each cortical parcel by averaging its timeseries correlation with all other parcels.
 Hence, global brain connectivity represents the mean edge strength of a given region with all other regions, without thresholding.
 Average between-network connectivity (BNC) was defined as the mean edge strength (Pearson correlation) of a given region and all other regions not in that region’s network.
 Average within-network connectivity (WNC) was defined as the mean edge strength (Pearson correlation) of a given region and all other regions within that region’s network.
 We also examined functional connectivity at the edge level by extracting the Pearson correlation between timeseries for each pair of regions.

-GBC, BNC, WNC, and edge-level connectivity were computed or extracted using
+Computations for GBC, BNC, WNC, and edge-level connectivity are summarized in the following Rmds (but were actually performed via individual jobs, as described above)
 ```
 /Rscripts/<dataset>_scripts/Analysis_scripts/1_<dataset>_computeConnMetrics.Rmd
 ```